code-423n4/2023-09-ondo-findings/data/0xStalin-Analysis.md

-# Analysis of the TapiocaDAO Contest
+# Analysis of the Ondo Finance Contest

 # Introduction
 - The Ondo Finance protocol is introducing a rebasing token for their existing yielding token USDY.